genecyber/cyoa-kittens/README.md

 ```
 The basics ...
-- putting in the framework takes time
+- putting in the framework (cucumber) takes time
 - but ...
 1 or 2 acceptance test later, there is some more clarity around the state of the application from a higher-level perspective (I mean, non-coders can see the test run and pass and see their value)
 - if all of those tests pass, though, what is the benefit?
   - domain language